rackerlabs/rackspace-how-to/content/cloud-backup/best-practices-for-backing-up-your-data-cloud-block-storage-versus-cloud-backup.md

 product_url: cloud-backup
 ---

-When backing up the data disk or disks on your General Purpose Cloud Servers you can use either Cloud Block Storage or Cloud Backup.
+When backing up the data disk or disks on your general purpose Cloud Servers, you can use either Cloud Block Storage or Cloud Backup.
 The best option to use depends on the features that are most important to you.

 This article helps you decide if you should use Cloud Block Storage or Cloud